veraPDF/veraPDF-rest/README.md

 ```

 ### Configuration files
 Configuration parameters are located in `/opt/verapdf-rest/config` folder of the container file system.
-The details on the parameters are available at https://docs.verapdf.org/cli/config/
+The details on the veraPDF parameters are available at https://docs.verapdf.org/cli/config/.
+Specific verapdf-rest server configuration parameters are located in server.yml.